Otitis Media with Effusion (OME)

 This surgical procedure involves making a small opening in the eardrum to drain the fluid and relieve the pressure from the middle ear.
 A small tube is placed in the opening of the eardrum to allow air to enter (ventilate) the middle ear and to prevent fluid from accumulating.
 The child's hearing is restored after the fluid is drained.
 The tubes usually fall out on their own after six to twelve months.

 If your child's adenoids are infected, your child's physician may recommend the removal of the adenoids (lymph tissue located in the space above the soft roof of the mouth, also called the nasopharynx).
 Removal of the adenoids has been shown to help some children with OME.

-In some cases, OEM can lead to longer term issues such as:
+In some cases, OME can lead to longer term issues such as: